heldr/ftpm/README.md

 $ npm test
 ```

-You can run separated tasks
+You can run separated tasks:

 ```CLI
 $ grunt lint